1coderookie/Kobra2NeoInsights/docs/hardware/printhead.md

 The part cooling fan is a 24V, 0.2A, 50x50x20mm blower, model "Coolcox BF5020H24S".

-According to the [specifications of the manufacturer](https://www.coolcox.com/products/pdf/BF5020_a.pdf), the bearing type of this fan is a 2-ball bearing.
-The current is listed as 0.08A, even though the label at the fan itself states 0.14A.
-The fanspeed is listed with 5000rpm, Anycubic states at the product page 7000rpm though.
-The air flow is listed with 6.0 CFM and the noise level is listed with 34.0 dBA.
+According to the [specifications of the manufacturer](https://www.coolcox.com/products/pdf/BF5020_a.pdf), the bearing type of this fan is a sleeve bearing.
+The current is listed as 0.08A, even though the label at the fan itself states 0.2A.
+The fanspeed is listed with 5000rpm, the air flow is listed with 6.0 CFM and the noise level is listed with 34.0 dBA.

 ![Coolcox BF5020H24S front](../assets/images/head_K2_part-cooling-fan_web.jpg)